What you need to know about the Moveable Transactions Act:

 When the Act comes into force, it will change how companies create security over their Scottish assets.
 It will be easier to use valuable contractual rights, such as the right to receive rental income, as security for borrowings.
 It will also be possible for companies to create a new type of security called a statutory pledge over their moveable assets in Scotland, such as plant and machinery, vehicle and intellectual property.
 Currently the only way to create security over these types of assets is to transfer possession of them to a lender or grant a floating charge.

-The Act (as currently drafted) does not allow a statutory pledge to be granted over shares in Scottish companies but it is hoped that the Act will be amended to permit this.
-If a statutory pledge could be granted, it would no longer be necessary to transfer title to the shares to a lender to create fixed security.
+It is anticipated that prior to coming into force on 1 April, the Act will be updated to permit statutory pledges to be granted over shares in Scottish companies.
+If a statutory pledge could be granted over shares, it would no longer be necessary to transfer title to the shares to a lender to create fixed security.
 This would be a welcome development as the requirement to take title to the shares makes security over shares in Scottish companies unattractive to some lenders.

 The Act also introduces a new Register of Assignations.
 Assigned claims may either be intimated or, alternatively, registered at the Register of Assignations.
 The introduction of a register makes it possible for an assignation in respect of a future claim – this was previously impossible given that a future claim could not be appropriately intimated.